zelogx/proxmox-msl-setup-basic/README.md

 - Since most internet routers can only perform port forwarding to LAN-side IP addresses, it is recommended that the Proxmox VE host be connected directly under the router’s LAN segment.

 #### b.
 Proxmox PVE’s mainlan IP: (e.g., 192.168.77.7)
 - This becomes the destination IP when adding a static route to the Internet router.
-(Auto-detected, for display)

 #### c. vpndmzvn (new): (e.g., 192.168.80.0/24 GW: 192.168.80.1)
 - Route used by VPN clients to access development project subnets.